everypolitician/everypolitician/about.md

 lots of that together, then great!
 The UK data, for example, lists [every Member of Parliament for the last 100 years](https://parliament.popit.mysociety.org/persons/).

-But for now all we’re focussed on simply getting basic information about the current legislators in every country.
-Even just their names, political parties, and areas represented is enough.
+But for now we’re simply focussed on getting basic information about the current legislators in every country.
+Even if you can only provide their names, political parties, and areas they represent, that‘s plenty.
 Part of the beauty of Popolo is that it’s easy to add more complex data at any stage, and we’ll be encouraging people to do just that later.

 ## What next?